drimpossible/drimpossible.github.io/about/index.md

 ## <a name="biography" id="biography"></a>About Me

 Hi!
 I’m Ameya, and since you're reading this: a-mae-Ya.
 "Ameya" is the sanskrit word "अमेय" meaning "Impossible".
 Just too full of energy as a baby, right?
 My parents went from "You're impossible" to "You're Ameya".
-This name was created when in 12th grade, as a battle against the impossible dream of being "Dr. Ameya", pun intended.
-Alas, I didn't think long-term.
+The username was created when in high school, as a battle against the impossible dream of being "Dr. Ameya" (pun intended) and motivation for it.
+Alas, I didn't think long-term about  this being my online name.

 I like to think about **the future** in general, currently intrigued by intelligent assistance (IA), computational economics, and constitutional law.
 I want to dedicate my career towards designing principled algorithms to acquire more general notions of "learnability" and help better automating tasks and assisting humans.
 Serious researchers think it's cute when I talk about constitutional law, price theory, mechanism design, ecorithms, etc. I'm nevertheless amazed by the insights offered by these fields.